hassaan4584/Swiftjective-C/_posts/2019-07-27-On-Launching-Your-Indie-App.md

 ![Launch Day](../assets/images/launchDay.jpeg)

 The key to each of these places is to ensure you follow the rules to the letter, plus - you know spam when you see it.
 Nobody wants to read it.
 Even if it’s a highly trafficked spot on the web, if Spend Stack didn’t seem like the right subject matter for it, I skipped it.
-You want to be things to go great at launch - but how you do it also matters in my opinion.
+You want things to go great at launch - but how you do it also matters in my opinion.

 ### Your App’s Story
 One of the most useful forms of spreading the word about Spend Stack was the one that was the most genuine, less market-y thing I did.
 Just simply telling the [app’s story]({{ site.url | append:"/introducing-spend-stack" }}).
 I wrote about the what and why of Spend Stack, and several people outside of our normal Twitter tech circle picked it up and resonated with it.